-As at December 31, 2022, there were no DSUs outstanding and since the inception of the DDSU Plan on May 12, 2022, no DSUs have been granted thereunder.
+As at December 31, 2024, there were no DSUs outstanding and since the inception of the DDSU Plan on May 12, 2022, no DSUs have been granted thereunder.
 The "annual burn rate" of the DDSU Plan is calculated by dividing the weighted average number of shares outstanding during fiscal year by the number of DSUs granted under the DDSU Plan during the fiscal year.
-There were no DSUs granted from the date of inception of the DDSU Plan to December 31, 2022, and as a result the annual burn rate for the DDSU Plan is nil for the fiscal year ended December 31, 2022.
+As there were no DSUs granted from the date of inception of the DDSU Plan to December 31, 2024, the annual burn rate for the DDSU Plan is nil for each of the three fiscal years in that period.